intsystems/BMM/lab5/Readme.md

 Deadline: April 3, 23.59.

 **All the experiments should be implemented with JAX or sklearn.
 Not pytorch!**
-1. Consider neural network model selection problem (structure is set by layer number and neuron numbers).
+1. [Barabanshchikova Polina] Consider neural network model selection problem (structure is set by layer number and neuron numbers).
 Compare multiple approaches for model selection:
     - Using GP
     - Using TPE
     - Using GP wrt. inference runtime [see paper](https://arxiv.org/pdf/1206.2944.pdf)